Google was awarded a design patent today on an interesting looking interface, in a patent titled Display device showing user interface.

 A little digging around provided an answer to how this is used.
 One of the inventors listed, Beth Ellyn O’Mullan, was a User Experience Design Lead on Google Earth at the time that the patent was filed.

 She’s also one of the inventors listed on a patent application for an Embedded navigation interface.
-That describes how this interface is used in more detail.
-You can see it clearly in this Google Earth image shown in that patent application.

 Ok, so it’s not something new from a “Google Phone.”